How I became a chronic illness life coach

 I am a grateful, creative, caring, loving, and growing individual, passionate about art, culture, education, and adventure.
 Who are you?
 I would love to connect!

-I have overcome so many obstacles to find my path.
-As a child, I was diagnosed quite young and became completely depressed and hopeless about life.
-I began engaging in self-harm and other addictive behaviors at a young age until I attempted suicide and derailed my life completely, becoming alienated from my family and friends.
+I overcame so many obstacles to find my path.
+As a child, I was diagnosed with narcolepsy quite young and became depressed and hopeless about life.
+I began engaging in self-harm and other addictive behaviors.

 Anxiety and stress held me back from being myself, so I slowly retreated from my social life.
 It was just too hard to keep up.
 Before completing high school, I attempted suicide.
 That derailed my life completely.
 I alienated myself from my family and any remaining friends.

 Changing my mindset was the hardest thing I ever did.
 It was a way to find happiness and achieve my dreams.
 When I set out on my journey of self-discovery, I didn’t intend to become a chronic illness life coach.
 I was taking the courses just for myself.

 Overcoming the Past

 In the past five years, I have learned so much about what it takes to overcome a challenging past, eliminate anxiety, and thrive.
 After visiting more than 30 countries, I am currently living in Myanmar.
 I love writing and have enjoyed sharing some of the most difficult parts of my story on this blog as well as on Medium.

 My passion is helping other people that are stuck like I was, and that is why I started chronic illness life coaching.